 Whether you’re a newbie or seasoned vet, momming can be a tough gig.
 But having a supportive tribe who’s got your back can ease the journey.
-So in this season of Thanksgiving, let’s take a hot second to thank the moms (you know who you are) who make all the difference in our world.
+So let’s take a hot second to thank the moms (you know who you are) who make all the difference in our world.

 Hot Mess Mom.
 God bless her.
 She makes the rest of us feel like maybe, just maybe, we have our sh%t together (that is, on the days we’re not Hot Mess Mom ourselves).
 Frazzled and fully caffeinated, Hot Mess Mom is always flying out the door like a bat outta hell with her stained yoga pants, t-shirt with the store sticker still on it, messy bun and energy bar in hand.
 She realizes she forgot to pack junior’s cleats when she gets to the field (10 minutes late) for the big game and can never find her sunglasses (psst, check your head).
 And her car?
 An on-the-go war zone of water bottles, drive-thru boxes and bags, kids clothing and who knows what else.
 We adore Hot Mess Mom ‘cause she’s the real deal.